memfault/interrupt/_drafts/best-of-binutils.md

 When looking at backtraces in a debugger, sometimes functions that should be in the backtrace are not displayed.
-While the compiler tries its best to emit debug information that allows for the backtraces to be recovered, sometimes certain optimizations (such as inlining) make this really difficult.
+While the compiler tries its best to emit debug information that allows for the backtraces to be recovered, certain optimizations (such as inlining) make this really difficult.
 If a backtrace looks suspicious, I like to look at the assembly to see if inlining or other types of optimizations may have taken place.
 Lets look at a simple example: